| The Sarracenia rubra-complex |

 "wherryi" is downriver of S. alabamensis.

-All these proposed schemes aside, I must emphasize that I am not an expert in this complex---I certainly do not have
+All these proposed schemes aside, I must emphasize that my interest is in the

 Subspecies